syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ## Indent column customizations

 Indent columns are the columns present to the left of the `CaptionSummaryRows` when `GroupingMode` is set as multiple.
-The number of indent cells in each CaptionSummaryRow will be determined by the level of that Group.
-For example, the first group will have only one indent cell and the next immediate group will have an extra indent cell and keeps on adding in multiples of one for lower level groups to maintain the tree structure.
+The number of indent cells in each `CaptionSummaryRow` will be determined by the level of that `Group`.
+For example, the first group will have only one indent cell and the next immediate group will have an extra indent cell and keeps on adding by one for each lower level groups to maintain the tree structure.
 Each data row will have indent cells count equal to the level of the last sub group in view.
-The following controls can be customized for indent cells:
+The following customizations can be done for indent cells:

+### Customize indent column width
-* Width : By default, the width of the indent column is 20.
+By default, the width of the indent column is 20.
 To customize the width of indent column, use [IndentColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IndentColumnWidth.html) property as follows:
 {% tabs %}

 {% highlight xaml %}